xFrostbyt3x/calendar-app/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+I recomend you use this app in 90 persent zoom because of the strange fit settings.
+If anyone can find the solution to this please contact me at vibhavk.yt@gmail.com or my phone number which is 804 210 6925.